 He chased after her, grabbing her from behind boxes where she tried to hide.
 When he had her tight within his grasp, he circled his arm around her waist while he pulled her along with him.
-Still she reached out, grabbing at boxes or furniture, anything to help her pull away from him.
+"Let me go!" she yelled as she reached out, grabbing at boxes or furniture, anything to help her pull away from him.
 But it was no use.
-His hands were strong, his fingers like cords of steel.
 He continued to pull her through the maze until they rounded a corner and came out into another part of the basement.
-She immediately saw a grizzled old man in a wheelchair and knew the stranger must be her father.
+Suddenly all the fight went out of her when she saw a grizzled old man in a wheelchair and knew the stranger must be her father.
 "Papa?" she whispered.

-"Yes, baby, it's me," he said.
+"Yes, baby, it's me."
 Tears coursed down his ragged old cheeks while he held out his hands to her.
 Just then Shadoe released her, and she ran to him.
-The very second she crawled into his lap, pictures flashed through her mind of a younger man with dark curly hair, a strong body, and handsome features.
-Now he was weak, old, his body emaciated from years of starvation and torment ravaging his body.
+Ebook piracy is stealing.
+It is a federal offense.
+Report ebook piracy to legal@sirenbookstrand.com.
+122 The very second she crawled into his lap, pictures flashed through her mind of a younger man with dark curly hair, a strong body, and handsome features.
+Now he was weak and old, his body emaciated from years of starvation and torment.
 She could feel his hands trembling as they touched her, and she knew he must be very weak.
 Being afraid her weight might be a burden on him, she pulled away, but he wouldn't let her go.
-And so she nestled in his arms, expecting the feeling to be so natural ... so right.
-But something was wrong.
-Why did his words suddenly have the barest hint of vulgarity as they whispered in her ear, his hands go from a loving caress to a pawing brute, and the warmth of his arms suddenly feel insistent, forceful ... like she should be fighting his touch instead of welcoming it.
-And his kisses ... why did they seem so ... hungry?
+With a happy, secure feeling at last, she nestled in his arms.